Anna Lindh Foundation

 This is in addition to a number of volunteers, interns, and consultants.

-Main long-term strategic partners include:
+Our main long-term strategic partners include:

-Al-Azhar Al-Sharif, Azhar University, The Egyptian Family House, the Coptic Orthodox Church, The Coptic Catholic Church, the Anglican Diocese of Egypt, Misr El Kheir Foundation, and Rose Castle Foundation.
+Al-Azhar Al-Sharif, Azhar University, The Egyptian Family House, the Coptic Orthodox Church, the Coptic Catholic Church, the Anglican Diocese of Egypt, Misr El Kheir Foundation, and Rose Castle Foundation.

 Mission and Objectives